MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/tables.md

 **Returns**

+This command:
-This command returns the original table extents list, for each extent it specified the number of records the extent contains, if the recover operation succeeded or failed, and the failure reason if relevant.
+* Returns the original table extents list
+* Specifies for each extent the number of records the extent contains
+* Returns if the recover operation succeeded or failed
+* Returns the failure reason, if relevant.

 |ExtentId|NumberOfRecords|Status|FailureReason
 |--------|---------------|------|-------------